harness/developer-hub/release-notes/delegate.md

 ### Fixed issues

-The new delegate installation wizard is now available in all delegate installation worfklows (DEL-5989)
+The new delegate installation wizard is now available in all delegate installation worfklows.
+(DEL-5989)

 ## February 23, 2023, Harness version 78507, Harness Delegate version 78500